 - requires excessive attention from Commission staff during the compliance examination review, for example, the firm fails to answer questions or allow Commission staff to interview employees or agents of the firm

-Examination findings maybe addressed in one of four ways:
+Examination findings may be addressed in one of five ways:

 - No further action letter - the firm has no major deficiencies that require action